google/open-location-code/CONTRIBUTING.md

 possibly guide you.
 Coordinating up front makes it much easier to avoid frustration later on.

+## Writing a new implementation

+Before you start writing a new implementation, look at some of the existing ones.
+If you copy the code structure from them, you are more likely to have fewer bugs and an easier review cycle.

+If you create new algorithms to encode or decode, then your reviewer will have to spend more time trying to understand your code in a language they may not be familiar with, and the review cycle will take longer.

+The reason we say this is because once code is accepted into our repository, we have the responsibility to maintain and look after it.
+You are not writing the code for you, but for the OLC project team.

 ## Code reviews
 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.